Enrollment

 Degree and Certificate Completion Checklist

 All degree and certificate requirements must be completed by the student by the last day of the term.
-The Graduate School begins auditing degrees and certificates for completion the week following the final day of the term.
+Graduate Studies begins auditing degrees and certificates for completion the week following the final day of the term.
 The degree audit confirms that the student has:

-3. published a thesis, specialist project, or dissertation approved by the Graduate School (if required);
+- published a thesis, specialist project, or dissertation approved by Graduate Studies (if required);